Preheating in Palatini Higgs inflation on the lattice: Lattice study

 \paragraph{Energy spectrum of excitations and lattice effects} We first note that the energy spectra of perturbations of the inflaton field are identical with and without gauge bosons.
 The spectra of perturbations of the gauge bosons fields are shown in figure~\ref{fig:spectrascalarhiggspalatinibosons}: they are similar to those obtained in Ref.~\cite{Repond:2016sol} in the model of metric Higgs inflation.

-Now the inclusion of gauge bosons required us to use a physically smaller lattice to delay the UV catastrophe.
+Now the inclusion of gauge bosons required us to use a physically smaller lattice to delay the moment at which the shortest produced mode has a momentum approaching $\tilde{k}_{\rm UV}$.
 In particular, the gauge coupling of the $Z_0$ boson being the largest one, the diffusion of its perturbations towards the UV is the fastest one and provided the strongest bound on the lattice spacing.
 A direct effect of the physically smaller lattice size is visible when comparing the left panel of figure~\ref{fig:scalarpalatinibosonsfieldandenergies} with that of figure~\ref{fig:scalarpalatinibeginning}: we observe a more pronounced third peak, at $\tilde{t}\sim 0.076$, in the Higgs field average.
 This is an artifact of the smaller physical box size, which prevents the tachyonic production to be as efficient as in the bosonless case.
-Let us also mention that the sharp feature in the spectra of gauge bosons, which appears at late times at around $k=\frac{N\cdot k_{IR}}{2}$, is an artifact of radially binning modes distributed on a cube.
+Let us also mention that the sharp feature in the spectra of gauge bosons, which appears at late times at around $\tilde{k}=\frac{N\cdot \tilde{k}_{IR}}{2}$, is an artifact of radially binning modes distributed on a cube.
 The feature is most pronounced for the $Z_0$ boson, as is seen from the right panel of figure~\ref{fig:spectrascalarhiggspalatinibosons}, and indicates the end of validity of our simulation.
 Note, however, that these finite-size effects do not have any measurable consequences for the dynamics of the Universe, since the energy stored in the gauge bosons even at the end of the simulation is $\sim 10^5$ times smaller than the energy of the inflaton excitations.